qlik-oss/qlik-cloud-reload-analyzer/README.md

-# Qlik Cloud Reload Analyzer

 > **Warning**
 > This application is _community supported_.
 This means that you should not contact
 > Qlik Support for help with this app.
 See below for additional information
 > on how to raise issues on this repository to ask for help.

+# Qlik Cloud Reload Analyzer

+> **Note**
+> This application is one of a set of community built and supported monitoring apps for Qlik Cloud.
+> For links to all monitoring apps, visit the [Qlik Cloud Monitoring Apps](https://github.com/qlik-oss/qlik-cloud-monitoring-apps) repository.

 The Reload Analyzer is a Qlik Sense application built for Qlik Cloud, which provides an overview of data refreshes for your Qlik Cloud tenant.